SOlaCoder005/coca-women-wellness/README.md

 - Explanation of how the issues above contributed to the need to change CWW site’s functional structure and design.
 - Methods undertaken to create and test the current CWW site’s structure and responsiveness.

-The subsections below summarise the most salient testing findings undertaken for the project:
+The subsections below summarise the most salient testing findings:

+### 6.1 Validator Testing
+To ensure that the source code for the CWW met industry standards, each page was run through the [W3C Validator](https://validator.w3.org/) and [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator).

+In more detail, the W3C Validator was used to test the HTML code whereas the Jigsaw Validator tested the CSS code.
+To ensure the continuity of the source code, it was tested through these platforms both by file upload and via direct input.
+The code passed the test in both formats and the results can be found [here](/docs/testing/validator-results-pass).